Nampa figurine: Controversy over validity

-John W. Powell, a geologist sent to review the artifact, considered the figurine a hoax and would criticize the circumstances under which it was found.
-Powell would state the toy was nearly identical to those made by local Native American tribes, and claimed that the drill would have broken the artifact should it have been dug up.
-Additionally, Powell went on to harshly criticize Wright's affirmations that the object was genuine.
-Members of the Pocatello Indians were later shown the artifact, who affirmed it was their craftsmanship and indeed a hoax.
-In 1892, Daniel Garrison Brinton, in the American Antiquarian and Oriental Journal, claimed the figurine was a hoax, also stating that the toy was similar to that of contemporary dolls made by the Pocatello Indians.
+John W. Powell, a geologist sent to review the artifact, considered the figurine a hoax and criticized the circumstances under which it was found.
+Powell stated the toy was nearly identical to those made by local Native American tribes, and claimed that the drill would have broken the artifact should it have been brought up that way.
+Additionally, Powell harshly criticized Wright's affirmations that the object was genuine.
+Members of the Pocatello were later shown the artifact, who affirmed it was their craftsmanship and indeed a hoax.
+In 1892, Daniel Garrison Brinton, in the American Antiquarian and Oriental Journal, claimed the figurine was a hoax, also stating that the toy was similar to that of contemporary dolls made by the Pocatello.
 William John McGee would claim that the Nampa figurine was a "transparent fraud" in a criticism of George Frederick Wright's endorsement of the artifact.

-Keith Fitzpatrick-Matthews argued the piece could not be 2 million years old as no other artifacts had been found around that time period.
+Keith Fitzpatrick-Matthews argued the piece could not be 2 million years old as no other artifacts had been found from that time period.
 Carl Feagans, an expert in pseudoarchaeology, has claimed the figurine is a hoax.
 Feagans argued that during the time at which the figurine was found, archeological hoaxes were commonplace.
-Feagans compared the figurine to the Cardiff Giant, another archeological hoax at the time, and affirmed that the Nampa figurine was a 19th century Native American doll.
-Furthermore, Feagans would cite Frank Fanning Jewett's replication as evidence that the artifact was not stained by iron oxide deposition but rather contained iron oxide during its original firing.
-Archeologist Michael Brass would echo similar claims the figurine was a hoax and too fragile to survive the drilling process in his book The Antiquity of Man: Artifactual, Fossil and Gene Records Explored.
+Feagans compared the figurine to the Cardiff Giant, another archeological hoax at the time, and affirmed that the Nampa figurine was a 19th-century Native American doll.
+Furthermore, Feagans cited Frank Fanning Jewett's replication as evidence that the artifact was not stained by iron oxide deposition but rather contained iron oxide during its original firing.
+Archeologist Michael Brass also claimed the figurine was a hoax and too fragile to survive the drilling process in his book The Antiquity of Man: Artifactual, Fossil and Gene Records Explored.

-Conspiracy Theories
+Conspiracy theories

 Due to the controversial circumstances under which the artifact was found, the Nampa figurine has been used by creationists to support their claims.
 Other paranormal and occult theories have arisen that the artifact is evidence of a lost civilization or time travel.

 In 2007, Michael Cremo wrote about the Nampa Figurine in the Forbidden Archaeology column of the Atlantis Rising magazine.
-Cremo, in his account, falsely claimed the artifact was found in a core sample and not brought up by a drill pump.
-Cremo would go on to claim there was a scientific conspiracy to hide artifact's age from the general public and used the figurine as proof of Old Earth creationism.
+Cremo falsely claimed the artifact was found in a core sample and not brought up by a drill pump.
+His explanation was there was a scientific conspiracy to hide the artifact's age from the general public and used the figurine as proof of Old Earth creationism.

 Charles Sellier and David W. Balsiger have claimed the artifact is evidence of the Genesis flood narrative in Christianity.